usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

     "parts" : [ {
       "id" : "s1.1.1_gdn.1",
       "name" : "item",
-      "prose" : "Allocation of information security responsibilities should be done in accordance with\nthe information security policies.
-Responsibilities for the protection of individual\nassets and for carrying out specific information security processes should be\nidentified.
-Responsibilities for information security risk management activities and\nin particular for acceptance of residual risks should be defined.
-These\nresponsibilities should be supplemented, where necessary, with more detailed guidance\nfor specific sites and information processing facilities.
-Local responsibilities for\nthe protection of assets and for carrying out specific security processes should be\ndefined."
+      "prose" : "Allocation of information security responsibilities should be done in accordance with the information security policies.
+Responsibilities for the protection of individual assets and for carrying out specific information security processes should be identified.
+Responsibilities for information security risk management activities and in particular for acceptance of residual risks should be defined.
+These responsibilities should be supplemented, where necessary, with more detailed guidance for specific sites and information processing facilities.
+Local responsibilities for the protection of assets and for carrying out specific security processes should be defined."
     }, {
       "id" : "s1.1.1_gdn.2",
       "name" : "item",
-      "prose" : "Individuals with allocated information security responsibilities may delegate\nsecurity tasks to others.
-Nevertheless they remain accountable and should determine\nthat any delegated tasks have been correctly performed."
+      "prose" : "Individuals with allocated information security responsibilities may delegate security tasks to others.
+Nevertheless they remain accountable and should determine that any delegated tasks have been correctly performed."
     }, {
       "id" : "s1.1.1_gdn.3",
       "name" : "item",
       "prose" : "Areas for which individuals are responsible should be stated.
-In particular the\nfollowing should take place:\n\n1. the assets and information security processes should be identified and defined;\n2. the entity responsible for each asset or information security process should be assigned and the details of this responsibility should be documented;\n3. authorization levels should be defined and documented;\n4. to be able to fulfil responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments;\n5. coordination and oversight of information security aspects of supplier relationships should be identified and documented."
+In particular the following should take place:\n\n1. the assets and information security processes should be identified and defined;\n2. the entity responsible for each asset or information security process should be assigned and the details of this responsibility should be documented;\n3. authorization levels should be defined and documented;\n4. to be able to fulfil responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments;\n5. coordination and oversight of information security aspects of supplier relationships should be identified and documented."
     } ]
   }, {
     "id" : "s1.1.1_inf",
     "name" : "information",
-    "prose" : "Many organizations appoint an information security manager to take overall\nresponsibility for the development and implementation of information security and to\nsupport the identification of controls.\n\nHowever, responsibility for resourcing and implementing the controls will often remain\nwith individual managers.
-One common practice is to appoint an owner for each asset who\nthen becomes responsible for its day-to-day protection."
+    "prose" : "Many organizations appoint an information security manager to take overall responsibility for the development and implementation of information security and to support the identification of controls.\n\nHowever, responsibility for resourcing and implementing the controls will often remain with individual managers.
+One common practice is to appoint an owner for each asset who then becomes responsible for its day-to-day protection."
   } ]
 } ]
 {{< /highlight >}}